rduenasf/birding/docs/birds/marwre.md

 scientific_name: "Cistothorus palustris"
 order: "Passeriformes"
 family: "Troglodytidae (Wrens)"
 description: "Cistothorus palustris is a species of bird in the Troglodytidae (Wrens) family.
 It has been observed 18 times.
+It has been photographed.
 It has been recorded."
 species_group: "Wrens"
 species_code: "marwre"

 sidebar_position: 310
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Troglodytidae (Wrens)
   - Wrens
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---